Click here to register for the event, hosted at the Lenfest Center for the Arts (615 West 129th Street)

-The Edward W. Said Memorial Lecture is given once a year in honor of the public intellectual and literary critic, Edward W. Said, who taught in the English & Comparative Literature Department at Columbia from 1963 until 2003, and who was a member of the board of guarantors at the Italian Academy.
+The Edward W. Said Memorial Lecture is given once a year in honor of Edward W. Said, who taught in the English & Comparative Literature Department at Columbia from 1963 until 2003, and who was a member of the board of guarantors at the Italian Academy.
 Professor Said was perhaps best known for his books Orientalism, published in 1978, and Culture and Imperialism, published in 1993, both of which made major contributions to the field of cultural and postcolonial studies.
 The Annual Edward W. Said Memorial Lecture pays tribute to Professor Said by bringing to Columbia speakers who embody his beliefs and the legacy of his work.

 The Edward W. Said Memorial Lecture is made possible in part by the generosity of The JKW Foundation and The Abraaj Group.

 Co-sponsors: Columbia University School of the Arts, The Society of Fellows and The Heyman Center for the Humanities

 There is a limit of one (1) reservation per person.
 Seating is limited and first come, first served.
 Priority will be given to those who register in advance.
 Check-in begins one (1) hour before the event and early arrival is suggested.